aam29dc/cxmatrix_cpp2/README.md

 Matrix<std::size_t> Mat;
 ````

-pointer to class memebers, other than being more explicit on the type of pointer, idk other uses.
+pointer to class members, other than being more explicit on the type of pointer, idk other uses.
 ````c++
 size_t Matrix<int>::* name = &Matrix<int>::accessible;
 ````